 My Remarkable Student

 Have you had a student that changed the way you think and teach?
-If so, please send an article describing your experiences with this student and the ways they have affected your teaching to firstname.lastname@example.org with the subject line: My Remarkable Student.
+If so, please submit an article describing your experiences with this student and the ways they have affected your teaching.

 Ashley Pratt, Editor